christopherritter/sccs-strategic-plan/achievements.md

-**H.** Partner with a cogent set of support providers (parents, program/community partners, elective teachers, design schools, subject matter experts working virtually, etc.) working with students in and out of school environments
+**H.** Partner with a cogent set of support providers (parents, program/community partners, elective teachers, design schools, subject matter experts working virtually, etc.) working with students in and out of school environments.

 **I.** Support learners across the continuum including those with exceptional needs on both ends of the learning spectrum such as